Turkish parliament approves sending troops to Libya | DW | 02.01.2020

-Sending troops to Libya threatens to deepen a proxy struggle in the North African country ravaged by civil war.
+Turkey is poised to send troops to Libya to support the UN-backed government against rivals and boost Ankara's claims in the Mediterranean.
+The move threatens to deepen a proxy struggle in the North African country.

 Turkey's parliament on Thursday authorized the government to send troops to Libya to support the UN-backed government in Tripoli.